 Health Marathon awards cancer research prizes

-The Health Marathon Awards for Cancer Research were presented today to Maria do Carmo Pereira from the Faculty of Engineering at the University of Porto and Adriana Sánchez Danés from the Champalimaud Foundation for their work in the field of brain cancer.
+The Health Marathon Awards for Cancer Research are today presented to Maria do Carmo Pereira from the Faculty of Engineering of the University of Porto and Adriana Sánchez Danés from the Champalimaud Foundation for the work they carry out in the area of brain cancer.

-The main aim of this year's annual Health Marathon Awards for Cancer Research is to foster knowledge and the discovery of innovative therapeutic solutions to combat this disease.
-The funding for these prizes, worth a total of 40,000 euros, came mainly from donations raised during the Health Marathon television show, held in partnership with RTP in March 2019, as well as other support from civil society.
+The main objective of the annual Health Marathon Awards that reward Cancer Research this year is to foster knowledge and the discovery of innovative therapeutic solutions to combat this disease.
+The funding for these prizes, totaling 40 thousand euros, was mainly the result of donations raised during the Health Marathon television show, held in partnership with RTP in March 2019, as well as other support from civil society.
 In this 6th edition dedicated to Cancer, Janssen was one of the main partners of the Health Marathon and will associate its name with one of the Awards.

-During the Call, organized in partnership with the Foundation for Science and Technology (FCT) and aimed at researchers and doctors who wanted to develop a research project at an institution based in Portugal, 109 applications were received.
-The proposals were assessed by an international panel of 76 scientists in the field of cancer and by the Health Marathon's scientific council, which selected the two researchers, one in the senior category and one in the junior category, who will receive this edition's Awards.
+During the Call , organized in partnership with the Foundation for Science and Technology (FCT) and aimed at researchers and doctors who proposed to develop a research project at an institution based in Portugal, 109 applications were obtained.
+The evaluation of the proposals was carried out by an international panel of 76 scientists in the field of cancer and by the scientific council of the Health Marathon, which selected the two researchers, one in the senior category and the other in the junior category, who will receive the Awards of this edition.

 Maria do Carmo da Silva Pereira